erlanggsss/heartDisease-Classification/README.md

 # Heart Disease Classification
-The project was carried out to complete the final exam of the machine learning course
+The project was carried out to complete the final exam of the machine learning course.

 ## Table of Contents
 - [Description](#description)